open-mmlab/mmagic/docs/en/get_started/overview.md

 ### Advanced guides

-For users who are familiar with MMEditing, you may want to learn the design of MMEditing, as well as how to extend the repo, how to use multiple repos and other advanced usages, please refer to [advanced_guides](../advanced_guides/models.md).
+For users who are familiar with MMEditing, you may want to learn the design of MMEditing, as well as how to extend the repo, how to use multiple repos and other advanced usages, please refer to [advanced_guides](../advanced_guides/evaluator.md).

+### How to

+For users who want to use MMEditing to do something, please refer to [How to](../howto/models.md).